MaSoMoTr/MaSoMoTr/README.md

    ```
 If paths are not specified in the above command, streamlit will use default paths located in the project directory for loading videos and saving models.
 - Select the tab "1.Train maDeepLabCut" and follow the instructions for training a DLC model which can be found in [DeepLabCut repository](https://github.com/DeepLabCut/DeepLabCut)
 - Select the tab "2.Train Mask R-CNN" and follow the workflow to train Mask-RCNN.
-A tutorial video for training the Mask R-CNN (assuming the installation steps above have been completed) is at https://youtu.be/slhlq_QKNO8

 To track mice in new videos, select the tab "3.Tracking Pipeline".
-A video tutorial for the process is at https://youtu.be/sfZiiN_cCCw
 Follow the GUI to specify the inputs for the pipeline including video .avi, background .jpg, Mask-RCNN model .h5, config.yaml of DeepLabCut project.
 * Output of the workflow are two CSV files storing coordinates of snout and tailbase corresponding to two mice: *mouse1.csv* and *mouse2.csv*, and a file *masks.h5* containing masks of the two mice.